Cosy Up: 10 Ethical Knitwear Brands To Invest In This Year

 You can find everything from Arran knit fisherman’s jumpers and turtleneck sweaters to tunic dresses or soft cotton cardigans, all made in fair trade factories and embroidered by artisans in Nepal.

-Whether you’re after something bold or looking for something understated, People Tree is worth checking out for cosy, feel good knits to last a lifetime.
+Whether you’re after something bold or looking for something understated, People Tree is worth checking out for cosy, feel-good knits and ethical jumpers to last a lifetime.

 5. Glenevan Mill